 Due to the volume of inquiries and applications, we do not verify credentials over the phone.

-You may contact the Office of Student Services at email@example.com if you have any questions concerning the admissions process.
+You may contact the Student Services Office at firstname.lastname@example.org if you have any questions concerning the admissions process.
 We will respond to your inquiry as soon as possible during regular business hours, Monday-Friday, 8:00 am-5:00 pm.

 The CVM uses a holistic approach to application review.
 No points or weight are assigned to any specific element of an applicant’s admission packet.
 The CVM admission and vision statements are used as guides in packet review, with multiple dimensions of each admission packet considered.
 These dimensions include but are not limited to veterinary and animal experience, educational experience, research and work experience, letters of recommendation, extracurricular activities, perseverance through personal hardship, community service, and the diverse perspectives a candidate will bring to the program.

 Application packets are reviewed for completeness of the VMCAS application and NC State-specific supplemental applications.
 Incomplete application packets are not considered.
 Complete applications are reviewed to ensure that the applicants meet current eligibility criteria.
 These applications are then moved to the NC State CVM Admissions Committee for full review.